MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-websphere-to-vm.md

   - [Secure Java WebSphere apps using groups and group claims](enable-java-websphere-webapp-authorization-group-entra-id.md)
 - A deployed [IBM WebSphere Application Server Cluster](https://aka.ms/websphere-on-azure-portal).
 For more information, see [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](../ee/traditional-websphere-application-server-virtual-machines.md).

-## Prepare the web app for deployment
+## prepare the app for deployment

 When you deploy your application to WebSphere Application Server, your redirect URL changes to the redirect URL of your deployed WebSphere Application Server instance.
-You need to change these settings in your properties file.
+Use the following steps to change these settings in your properties file:

 1. Navigate to your app's *authentication.properties* file and change the value of `app.homePage` to your server URL and port number you're planning to use.